meghanasadhu/movie-trends-analysis/README.md

 Data Transformation using Python:

 1. All date attributes received time and date elements as their new format.
-2. 2.Extracted year from date fields
+2. Extracted year from date fields
-3. 3.The third data processing step eliminated missing values which occurred in revenue and genre categories.
+3. The third data processing step eliminated missing values which occurred in revenue and genre categories.
-4. 4.Normalized revenue columns
+4. Normalized revenue columns
-5. 5.The system retrieved the main genre from the list containing multiple genre entities.
+5. The system retrieved the main genre from the list containing multiple genre entities.
-6. 6.The outlier data points were managed removing unrealistic entries between budget and revenue numbers.
+6. The outlier data points were managed removing unrealistic entries between budget and revenue numbers.
 5. Task Abstraction
 Target:
 The Analyze movie dataset evaluates patterns of business success and critical ratings development in addition to genre trends and national and linguistic market distributions.